RajatRathore123-github/sales_insights/README.md

 # Sales Insights

-A data analysis project made using PowerBI and SQL, where the revenues of a consumer company is shown across various regions and customer segment by following best data analysis techniques like data cleaning, ETL, etc.
+A data analysis project made using PowerBI and SQL, where the revenues of a consumer company are shown across various regions and customer segments by following best data analysis techniques like data cleaning, ETL, etc.

 ## Tech Stack